← Back to Real Alcázar Tickets

 What is Mudéjar architecture?

-Is the Real Alcázar free on Mondays?
+Is the Real Alcázar free at certain times?

 Can I bring a backpack or large bag?